EinsZweiRisiko/Risiko/README.md

  3. Make sure that the SWT project is included in ZwoEinsRisiko's build path
  4. Make sure that the SIMON jar file is included in ZwoEinsRisiko's build path
  5. Start the server:
-    + server.AppServer
+    + src/server/AppServer.java
  6. Start the client:
-    + gui.AppClient
+    + src/gui/AppClient.java

 Sorry, I don't know of an easier process.
-I could create a jar file but it wouldn't be cross-platform compatible, because I can only package one version of SWT at a time.
-If I packaged the Windows version of SWT the jar file wouldn't work on Mac OS X or Linux.
-To add insult to injury, there are also separate x86 and x64 versions of SWT.
+I could create a jar file but it wouldn't be cross-platform because I can only package one version of SWT at a time.
+If I packaged the Windows version of SWT, the jar file wouldn't work on Mac OS X or Linux and vice versa.
+To add insult to injury, there are also separate x86 and x64 versions of SWT, which would require me to package six jar files to cover all platforms.

 Authors
 -------